 When balloons make their descent, the best we can hope for is that they become nothing more than unsightly litter.
 Unfortunately, plastic pollution is a real problem — especially in the world’s oceans — and balloons only add to the mess.

 The two most commonly used balloon types are latex and mylar.
 Owing to its biodegradability, latex is widely considered a safe option.
 However, testing has shown that decomposition can take anywhere from six months to four years — giving it plenty of time to cause harm.
-Mylar balloons are composed of synthetic nylon with metallic coating.
+Mylar balloons are composed of synthetic nylon with a metallic coating.
 They are non-biodegradable, and therefore altogether ill-advised.

 Both marine and terrestrial animals frequently mistake deflated balloons as food.
 Sea turtles are particularly vulnerable, as balloons are easily confused for their jellyfish prey.
 Once ingested, balloons can cause stomach or intestinal blockages, eventually leading to starvation.